GuilhermeMikin/ClienteModbus/README.md

-# ClienteModbus
+# Modbus Client

-A simple Modbus/TCP Client
+A simple Modbus/TCP Client with pyModbusTCP